jinlow/discrust/README.md

 ### From PyPi

-For Windows users, the package can be installed directly from pypi with the following command.
+The package can be installed directly from pypi with the following command.

 ```shell
 python -m pip install discrust